Oracle Database 11g Release 2 runs on the BS2000/OSD operating system.

 $ORACLE_HOME/bin.
 If you do not set any other Oracle variable in the POSIX environment, then the Oracle utilities use default values.The installation procedure creates a profile in the

-ORACLE_HOME directory which can be executed to set and expand the most important variables like
+$ORACLE_HOME directory which can be executed to set and export the most important environment variables like

 LD_LIBRARY_PATH.
 You can process this profile with the command: